longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 </details>

 ### Purpose of merging 2 dataframes:
-> Merging 2 dataframes payment_report and product for further analysis in products, team performance.
+> Merging 2 dataframes ***df_payment_report*** and ***df_product*** for further analysis in products, team performance.
 The purpose of this merge is to combine the payment volume data with detailed product information.
 This will help further analysis with richer information.
 ## 2️⃣ Data wrangling

 ### 1/ Top 3 product_ids with the highest volume.